Living in Chinatown, Philadelphia, PA

-Chinatown is famous for its culinary delights, especially along Race Street, which features curbside chefs hand-stretching noodles, wrapping dim sum, and stirring large pots full of fragrant bubbling soups.
+Chinatown is famous for its culinary delights, especially along Race Street, which features curbside chefs hand-stretching noodles, assembling dim sum, and stirring large pots full of fragrant bubbling soups.
 It is full of Chinese, Korean, Japanese, and Thai cuisine, and residents are spoiled for choice with all the delicious dishes available from the Far East.
-The neighborhood also houses a range ofattractions and popular events.
-Here, you can get snap-happy at the Qing Dynasty-style Chinese Friendship Gate on 10th Street, take part in the loud and colorful Chinese New Year celebrations, or watch a play at the Kimmel Center.
+The neighborhood also houses a range of attractions and popular events.
+Here, you can get snap-happy at the Qing Dynasty-style Chinese Friendship Gate on 10th Street, take part in the loud and colorful Lunar New Year celebrations, or watch a play at the Kimmel Center.

 The Chinatown Area